IndreshBharadwaj-sudo/lld/solutions/java/src/stackoverflow/README.md

 “Post and User are separate aggregates.
 A post should reference its author by userId only, and the full User should be fetched via a repository when needed.
 This keeps the model loosely coupled, scalable, and consistent with real-world systems like StackOverflow.”

+≥≥≥≥≥ can i keep comments inside post in stackoverlow design abstract class Post implements Votable{
+    private int postId;
+    private String content;
+    private String authorUserId;
+    private long createdAt;
+    private Map<String,VoteType> voters;
+    private List<Comment> comments;

+Yes — you can keep comments inside Post, and in fact this is the correct design for StackOverflow-like systems, as long as you understand the trade-offs.

+Let’s go through this cleanly, interview-ready, and with real-world reasoning.

+✅ Correct: Keeping comments inside Post abstract class Post implements Votable {
+    private int postId;
+    private String content;
+    private String authorUserId;
+    private long createdAt;
+    private Map<String, VoteType> voters;
+    private List<Comment> comments;
+}

+This design is valid and commonly used.

+🧠 Why this design makes sense
+1️⃣ Domain truth (most important)

+On StackOverflow:

+Comments do not exist independently

+A comment always belongs to exactly one post

+If the post is deleted → comments are deleted

+This is a strong ownership relationship.

+➡️ That means Post is the aggregate root, and Comment is a child entity.

+2️⃣ Correct Aggregate modeling (DDD)

+Post = aggregate root

+Comment = entity inside aggregate

+Rule:

+All access to Comment should go through Post.

+This matches your design.

+3️⃣ Simplifies invariants & rules

+Examples:

+Max comments per post

+Comment ordering

+Comment deletion rules

+Comment visibility

+All can be enforced inside Post.

+4️⃣ Avoids unnecessary global registries

+If comments were stored separately:

+You’d need CommentRepository

+Extra lookups

+More coordination

+For StackOverflow scale, comments are always accessed via post, so embedding is correct.

+🧠 Interview-ready explanation (memorize)

+“In StackOverflow, comments are owned by posts and don’t exist independently, so modeling them inside Post is correct.
+Post acts as the aggregate root, and Comment is a child entity.
+We store only authorUserId in comments and control access via the post to preserve invariants.”

+This answer is exactly what interviewers want.

+✅ Final verdict
+Design Choice	Verdict
+Post contains List<Comment>	✅ Correct
+Comment has postId only	❌ Not needed
+Post is aggregate root	✅ Correct
+Comment has User object	❌ Wrong